Phillips ROI Model: The 5 Levels of Training Evaluation (2023)

 The Phillips ROI Model is a methodology and process for L&D and HR teams to tie the costs of training programs with their actual results.
 You may see this model also use the words “methodology”, “process”, and “model” interchangeably to describe the Phillips ROI Model.

-Phillips ROI Model builds on the Kirkpatrick Model, which is one of the most commonly used models to evaluate training programs.
+Phillips ROI Model builds on the Kirkpatrick Model, which is one of the most commonly used models for corporate training evaluation.
 It classifies data from different types employee training programs to measure:

 - the reaction of participants